juandavidvargas19/juandavidvargas19.github.io/content/authors/admin/_index.md

       - An academic semester at Otto-von-Guericke-Universität Magdeburg (achieved 90% GPA)
       - An internship semester at Robert Bosch GmbH in Germany All expenses were covered including travel, accommodation, and living costs.

-  - title: First Place in National Mathematics Competition
-    date: '2017-10-01'
-    awarder: Universidad del Valle (ORM)
-    icon: medal
-    summary: |
-      First place in the 11th Regional Mathematics Competition (ORM) that has nationwide participation.
-Competed in the advanced level (10th and 11th grade) against students from across Colombia.

   - title: Half Tuition Scholarship
     date: '2017-08-01'